Quasa

 Hello!

-Microsoft's AI chatbot Copilot falsely accused a journalist of committing some of the crimes he covered, The Register reports, in yet another example of AI hallucinations spitting out damaging but untrue information.
+Microsoft’s AI chatbot Copilot falsely accused a journalist of crimes he had covered in his reporting, The Register reports.
+The incident adds to the growing list of cases where AI hallucinations generate damaging and entirely false information.

-"This seriously violates my human dignity," Bernklau told SWR, translated from German by Google Translate.
+“This seriously violates my human dignity,” Bernklau told SWR.

 No Recourse